-As we have already reported, this year the Swiss watchmaker is going to put much effort into promotion of its entry-level Portofino line of timepieces.
+As we have already reported, this year the Swiss watchmaker is going to put much effort into the promotion of its entry-level Portofino line of timepieces.

 Besides the IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
 5101) that we have briefly reviewed last week, the company will also start selling a number of other watches, including a gorgeous IWC Portofino Dual Time.